 Lebanon today is much safer to visit.
 The majority of North Lebanon is completely safe for tourists.
 (South Lebanon is a different story).
 There are only a couple of areas in the north that tourists should avoid.

 Being Gay in Lebanon: What’s it Like?

 For locals, being gay in Lebanon is not easy.
 I talked with quite a few Lebanese locals and learned a lot from their stories.

 Most gay people in Lebanon keep their sexual orientation very private.
 They typically only tell their closest friends.
 But why?
 Well, the typical answer is that younger LGBT individuals do not want their parents or anyone who is religiously conservative, to know that they’re gay.

 Many LGBT individuals fear rejection by their families or the community in general.
 There’s an enormous pressure to maintain a sort of “double life.”

-Is Lebanon LGBT Friendly?
+Is Lebanon Gay Friendly?